The Girl from Ipanema: Year-end charts

+Certifications

 Legal disputes

 In 2001, the song's copyright owners (the heirs of their composer fathers) sued Pinheiro for using the title of the song as the name of her boutique (Garota de Ipanema).
 In their complaint, they stated that her status as The Girl from Ipanema (Garota de Ipanema) did not entitle her to use a name that legally belonged to them.
 Public support was strongly in favor of Pinheiro.
 A press release by Jobim and Moraes, the composers, in which they had named Pinheiro as the real Girl from Ipanema (Garota de Ipanema) was used as evidence that they had intended to bestow this title on her.
 The court ruled in favor of Pinheiro.

 In a separate legal dispute, Astrud Gilberto sued Frito-Lay for trademark infringement for using the song in a TV advertisement for its baked potato chips.
 Gilberto argued that:[A]s the result of the huge success of the 1964 recording, and her frequent subsequent performances of "Ipanema," she has become known as The Girl from Ipanema and is identified by the public with the 1964 recording.
 She claims as a result to have earned trademark rights in the 1964 recording, which she contends the public recognizes as a mark designating her as a singer.
 She contends, therefore, that Frito-Lay could not lawfully use the 1964 recording in an advertisement for its chips without her permission.In Oliveira v.
 Frito-Lay Inc. (2001), her claims were rejected by the United States Court of Appeals for the Second Circuit.

 "The Boy from Ipanema"

-When sung by female artists the song has often been rendered as "The Boy from Ipanema", such as by Julie London (1964 single), Peggy Lee (1964), Ella Fitzgerald and The Supremes (1965), Shirley Bassey (1966) and Eartha Kitt (1974).
+When sung by female artists the song has often been rendered as "The Boy from Ipanema".
+Such artists have included Julie London (1964 single), Peggy Lee (1964), Ella Fitzgerald and The Supremes (1965), Shirley Bassey (1966) and Eartha Kitt (1974).
 Petula Clark sang it in 1977 on The Muppet Show.
 Crystal Waters recorded her version in 1996 for the various artists Red Hot + Rio compilation and was later included on her 1998 greatest hits set.
 Diana Krall recorded another version on her 2009 album Quiet Nights.

-The reason for "The Boy from Ipanema" version is partially caused by an awkward translation occurring when female vocalists sing: "But each time when she walks to the sea, she looks straight ahead not at HE."
+The reason for "The Boy from Ipanema" version is partially caused by an awkward translation occurring when female vocalists sing: "But each time when she walks to the sea, she looks straight ahead not at he."
 Some singers have corrected this by singing: "But each time when she goes for a swim, she looks straight ahead not at him."

 A parody of the song, with different lyrics written by Stephen Sondheim, is entitled The Boy From....

 Another parody is "The Girl With Emphysema" by comedian Bob Rivers.

 The phrase "Boy from Ipanema" — but nothing from the song — appears in Norwegian recording artist Annie's "Anthonio".
 Likewise, the phrase "Girl from Ipanema" appears in The B-52's' 1985 single "Girl from Ipanema Goes to Greenland," again without any musical reference to the original song.